webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 You can enable sign-ups by setting `registration_enabled` to `"1"`.
 Once enabled, your users can register by visiting `/sign-up`.

-## Analytics
+## Analytics & Other Extras

-You can add a script to inject any sort of analytics into the frontend by setting `inject_analytics` to the script.
-If present, it will be injected as a blocking script tag into every page — so we recommend you create the script tags that handle your analytics from within this script.
+You can add a script to inject analytics, bug reporting tools, etc. into the frontend by setting `inject_extra` to script contents of your choosing.
+If present, it will be injected as a blocking script tag into every page — so we recommend you create the script tags that handle your analytics from within this script, rather than loading resources directly.

 For example, here's a script that adds Plausible Analytics tracking: